-The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Management Agreement, as of the termination date), and equals 20.00% of the Company's realized capital gains, if any, on a cumulative basis from the date of the election to be a BDC through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis through the end of such year, less all previous amounts paid in respect of the capital gain incentive fee.
+The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Management Agreement, as of the termination date), and equals 20.00% of the Company's aggregate realized capital gains, if any, on a cumulative basis from the date of the election to be a BDC through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation through the end of such year, less all previous amounts paid in respect of the capital gain incentive fee.

-The performance based incentive fee expense was \$3.3 million, \$2.8 million and \$3.0 million for the years ended December 31, 2013, 2012 and 2011, respectively.
-The incentive fee payable for both December 31, 2013 and 2012 was \$0.9 million.
-The entire incentive fee payable for each of the years ended December 31, 2013 and 2012 represents part one of the incentive fee.
+The performance based incentive fee expense was \$2.8 million, \$3.0 million and \$0.4 million for the years ended December 31, 2012 and 2011, and the period from October 29, 2010 through December 31, 2010, respectively.
+The incentive fee payable as of December 31, 2012 and 2011 was \$0.9 million and \$1.8 million, respectively.
+The entire incentive fee payable as of December 31, 2012 represents part one of the incentive fee.
+The incentive fee payable as of December 31, 2011 includes \$1.4 million for part one and \$0.4 million for part two of the incentive fee.